kedro-org/kedro/docs/source/visualisation/preview_datasets.md

 # Preview data in Kedro-Viz

 This page describes how to preview data from different datasets in a Kedro project with Kedro-Viz.
-Kedro-viz currently supports preview of `CSVDatasets` and `ExcelDatasets`
+Dataset preview was introduced in Kedro-Viz version 6.3.0, which offers preview for `CSVDatasets` and `ExcelDatasets`.

 We use the [spaceflights tutorial](../tutorial/spaceflights_tutorial.md) to demonstrate how to add data preview for the `customer`, `shuttle` and `reviews` datasets.
 Even if you have not yet worked through the tutorial, you can still follow this example; you'll need to use the [Kedro starter for the spaceflights tutorial](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights) to generate a copy of the project with working code in place.